rust-lang/rust/src/doc/rustc-dev-guide/src/stability.md

 ## -Zforce-unstable-if-unmarked

-The `-Zforce-unstable-if-unmarked` flag has a variety of purposes to help enforce that the correct crates are marked as unstable, but can still use private crates without special attributes.
+The `-Zforce-unstable-if-unmarked` flag has a variety of purposes to help enforce that the correct crates are marked as unstable.
 It was introduced primarily to allow rustc and the standard library to link to arbitrary crates on crates.io which do not themselves use `staged_api`. `rustc` also relies on this flag to mark all of its crates as unstable with the `rustc_private` feature so that each crate does not need to be carefully marked with `unstable`.

 This flag is automatically applied to all of `rustc` and the standard library by the bootstrap scripts.
 This is needed because the compiler and all of its